mergeability/mergeable/docs/README.md

     assignees: true # Optional boolean.
 When true, PR assignees are made required reviewers.
     pending_reviewer: true #Optional boolean.
 When true, all the reviewer's approval is
     message: 'Custom message...'
+  block:
+    changes_requested: true #If true, block all approvals when one of the reviewers give 'changes_requested' review
+    message: 'Custom message...'
 ```

 Supported events: